-Specification F5.5 contains details of the test procedure to determine how a proposed wall system resists the transmission of impact sound, in comparison to a system in Table F5.5.
+Specification F5.5 contains details of the test procedure to determine how a proposed wall system resists the transmission of impact sound, in comparison to a system in Table 2 of Specification F5.2.

-Clause 2 outlines the construction to be tested, and only requires that the Table F5.5 system being used as a test comparison is tested once, so long as certain specified conditions are followed.
+Clause 2 outlines the construction to be tested, and only requires that the Table 2 of Specification F5.2 system being used as a test comparison is tested once, so long as certain specified conditions are followed.

-Clause 3 outlines the precise method to determine how a proposed wall system resists the transmission of impact sound, in comparison to a system included in Table F5.5.
+Clause 3 outlines the precise method to determine how a proposed wall system resists the transmission of impact sound, in comparison to a system included in Table 2 of Specification F5.2.
 Several referenced documents are used as the basis of the testing procedure.